Quadratic-form Optimal Transport: General properties

 \section{General properties}

 The results presented in this section hold for probability measures on general Polish spaces, except for the stability of QOT (Proposition \ref{prop:stability}), where we require $\X=\Y=\R$.

 Convexity is an essential issue in classic OT theory, giving rise to many useful techniques such as duality and $c$-cyclical monotonicity.
 We start with a simple result that gives a sufficient condition for QOT to be convex.
-For a non-empty set $S$, we say that a symmetric function $\phi:S\times S\to \R$ is \textit{positive definite} if for any $n\in\N,~s_1,\dots,s_n\in S$, and $c_1,\dots,c_n\in\R$, it holds
+For a non-empty set $S$, we say that a symmetric {kernel} $\phi:S\times S\to \R$ is {a \textit{positive definite kernel}} if for any $n\in\N,~s_1,\dots,s_n\in S$, and $c_1,\dots,c_n\in\R$, it holds

-which is a generalization of positive semi-definite matrices. \begin{proposition} If the cost function $c$ satisfies $c(x,y,x',y')=\phi((x,y),(x',y'))$ for some $\phi:(\X\times\Y)^2\to\R$ that is bounded, continuous, and positive definite, then QOT is a convex optimization problem.
+which is a generalization of positive semi-definite matrices. {A closely related concept is that of \emph{positive definite functions}, that is, functions $\varphi:\R\to\R$ satisfying that $(x,y)\mapsto \varphi(x-y)$ is a positive definite kernel on $\R^2$.} \begin{proposition} If the cost function $c$ satisfies $c(x,y,x',y')=\phi((x,y),(x',y'))$ for some $\phi:(\X\times\Y)^2\to\R$ that is bounded, continuous, and positive definite, then QOT is a convex optimization problem.
 In other words, the quadratic-form transport cost \eqref{eq:QOT cost} is a convex function of $\pi$. \end{proposition}

 \begin{example} Denote by $\|\cdot\|$ the Euclidean norm.
 For $\bz,\bz'\in\R^d$, the kernels $(\bz,\bz')\mapsto e^{-\alpha\|\bz-\bz'\|}$ and $(\bz,\bz')\mapsto e^{-\alpha\|\bz-\bz'\|^2}$ are both positive definite for $\alpha>0$.
 Therefore, the QOT problem with the type-XX cost function $e^{-\alpha\|(x,y)-(x',y')\|}$ or $e^{-\alpha\|(x,y)-(x',y')\|^2}$ is convex.
 We will see more examples in Example \ref{ex:dia}, where we also show that QOT with cost function $e^{-\alpha\|(x,y)-(x',y')\|^2},\,\alpha\in(0,1/2]$ is minimized by the diamond transport. \end{example}